hippiehunter/dblbook/src/common/variables.md

 | [0000name                          0000000000]    |
 +---------------------------------------------------+
 ```
+`**In this diagram, the bottom rectangle shows EmployeeRecord referred to as a single entity, but the arrow is pointing to the rectangle above that, which is showing the constituent variables, it seems.
+Or am I missing something?`

 You can see from the above diagram that we're treating all of the data as a single big alpha.
 This is very common in DBL code, and it's one of the things that makes I/O very natural.
 You can write the entire record to disk or send it over the network without any serialization effort.
 This is not the case with unnamed records.
 Unnamed records are just a way to group related data together, they are not a type.
 You can't pass them to a routine or return them from a routine.
-They are just a way to group data together.
+They are just a way to group data.

+## Groups
+`**This heading is needed now; otherwise the following text would be under the "Named vs Unnamed Records" heading`

-'Groups' allow for nested organization and fixed-size arrays for data hierarchies.
-Although groups are frequently employed as complex data types, the preferred approach for new code is to use a 'structure'.
-We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).
+'Groups'`...are another type of structured data container that can be used in the data division, but groups` allow for nested organization and fixed-size arrays for data hierarchies.
+Although groups are frequently employed as complex data types`**Because groups are named, they lend themselves to this use?
+So why are they named?`, the preferred approach for new code is to use a 'structure'.
+(We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).)
 This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.
 Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making 'structures' a safer and more efficient option.

+`**The next four paragraphs apply only to records, so they'd be better placed if they preceded the "Named vs. unnamed" section.
+They could follow that section, but then they'd need their own heading.`
 Top-level data division records can be declared with different storage specifiers: stack, static, or local.
 These specifiers determine the lifespan and accessibility of all of the variables and nested groups under them.

 'Stack' variables behave like local variables in most other programming languages.
 They are allocated when the scope they are declared in is entered and deallocated when that scope is exited.